meazza/spring-boot-request-copy/README.md

 ### Testing the effects

-To clone this whole project, you could test the effects directly by executing command:
+After cloning this whole project, you could test the effects directly by executing command:
 ```text
 mvn spring-boot:run
 ```